Suchy499/PrivateGameHelper-for-Super-Animal-Royale/README.md

 ## Changelog

-### v2.1.0
+### v2.1.1

-- Changed the location where user data is stored (now stored at: /Documents/Private Game Helper/)
+- You can now change the host for custom game modes by clicking on the player's name in the team picker
-- Added a tournament calculator with discord integration
+- Added a toggle for tournament discord integration
-- Added confirmation popups when deleting presets
+- Optimized the graph creation process
+- Removed players with 0 rounds played from graphs and leaderboards
+- Added secondary sorting in case a tiebreaker is needed
+- You can now select which players get awarded kill leader points in case of a tie
+- BUGFIX: Fixed a bug where leaderboard was not displayed properly if there was only one round played

 ## Feature checklist